-An IQ score is derived from several standardised tests designed to assess "human intelligence", although its critics claim that the tests only focus on measuring pattern recognition ability, and therefore, simply measure one's ability to evaluate something superficially.
+An IQ score is derived from a standardised test designed to assess "human intelligence", although its critics claim that the test only focuses on measuring pattern recognition ability, and therefore, simply measures one's ability to evaluate something superficially.

-In other words, IQ tests measure intellect as opposed to intelligence.
+IQ tests measure intellect as opposed to intelligence

 Answer 'agree' or 'disagree' for each one of the 9 statements provided.

-- I believe there is no Spirit because it cannot be measured or seen or proven as fact by Science and the scientific method.
+4. I believe there is no such thing as Spirit because it cannot be measured or seen or proven as fact by science and the scientific method.

-- There is no life after death.
-Therefore, life is about indulgence and enjoying the time you have with hedonism, fun and pleasure including lust and greed.
+5. There is no life after death.
+Therefore, life is about indulgence and enjoying the time you have with hedonism, fun and pleasure including lust and greed if one so chooses.
 They're all just natural urges after all.

-- Human beings are essentially like animals, but with superior capacities for memory and learning.
-It is right to kill and eat animals whenever I desire, because I am at the top of the food chain.
+7. Human beings are essentially like animals, but with superior capacities for memory and learning.
+It is right to kill and eat animals whenever I desire because I am at the top of the food chain.
 ‘It’s only what they would do to me if they could’.

-- Nature is a violent place where it’s kill or be killed, survival of the fittest, dog-eat-dog.
+8. Nature is a violent place where it’s kill or be killed, the survival of the fittest, dog-eat-dog.
 As humans are essentially like animals, therefore, one’s desires and goals can be achieved by whatever means necessary.

 Award 5 points for every 'agree' answer.